Infineon/ota-update/README.md

 The *ota-update/WiFi_Ethernet/scripts/publisher.py* script contains several configurable values.
 Ensure that the parameters in the script match the application values.
 In addition, check the example application you are using for any special needs.

-The Publisher and Subscriber scripts require an additional Python module.
+The Publisher and Subscriber scripts need the 'paho-mqtt' Python module, version 1.6.1.

 ```
-pip install paho-mqtt
+pip install paho-mqtt==1.6.1
 ```
+**NOTE**:The Publisher and Subscriber scripts are only compatible with paho-mqtt version 1.6.1.

 Using the publisher script to test MQTT updates: